 - Private network traffic is currently unencrypted; we use HTTPS termination on LB.

 All our data processing is based on events, single small pieces of immutable data that encapsulate a unique event that occurred in the past.
-We use these events to construct data representations and data profiles, and since events are immutable, direct data transformation is not possible by default.
+We use these events to construct data representations and profiles, and since events are immutable, direct data transformation is not possible by default.

 Other than correcting data belonging to a Data Subject, it is impossible to alter or correct data stored in our data silos, with the sole exclusion of Database Administrators.